Statistical and Computational Complexities of BFGS Quasi-Newton Method for Generalized Linear Models: Convergence analysis in the low SNR regime: Population loss

-\begin{theorem} Consider the update of BFGS in \eqref{BFGS_update}, \eqref{Hessian_update} and \eqref{difference}.
-Suppose Assumptions \ref{ass_1} and \ref{ass_2} are satisfied, and the initial point $\theta_0 $ is an arbitrary vector in $\mathbb{R}^d$ and the initial Hessian inverse approximation matrix is selected as $H_0 = \nabla^{2}{f(\theta_0)}^{-1}$.
-If the step size of BFGS is selected as $\eta_k = 1$ for all $k \geq 0$, then the iterates of BFGS converge to the optimal solution $\hat{\theta}$ at a linear rate of
+\begin{theorem} Consider the BFGS method in \eqref{BFGS_update}-\eqref{difference}.
+Suppose Assumptions \ref{ass_1} and \ref{ass_2} hold, and the initial Hessian inverse approximation matrix is selected as $H_0 = \nabla^{2}{f(\theta_0)}^{-1}$, where $\theta_0 \in \mathbb{R}^d$ is an arbitrary initial point.
+If the step size is $\eta_k = 1$ for all $k \geq 0$, then the iterates of BFGS converge to the optimal solution $\hat{\theta}$ at a linear rate of